bfontaine/edn/README.md

 ## Quickstart

-You can follow http://blog.golang.org/json-and-go and replace every occurence of JSON with EDN (and the JSON data with EDN data), and the text makes almost perfect sense.
+You can follow http://blog.golang.org/json-and-go and replace every occurrence of JSON with EDN (and the JSON data with EDN data), and the text makes almost perfect sense.
 The only caveat is that, since EDN is more general than JSON, go-edn stores arbitrary maps on the form `map[interface{}]interface{}`.